Legislators Praise Children’s Inn on Hill

 Learn more about Abram’s journey at the NIH and The Children’s Inn.
 Watch below, or read his story.

-See more photos of The Children’s Inn’s 2019 Congressional Networking Reception below.
+See more photos of The Children’s Inn’s 2019 Congressional Networking on flickr.